Legal Practice Course (LPC)

 This means that you will be able to continue to qualify under the traditional route, providing that before 1 September 2021, you completed, started, accepted an offer of a place or paid a non-refundable deposit for:

-• by 21 September 2021, you have completed, started or accepted an offer of a place or paid a non-refundable deposit for a qualifying law degree (QLD)/exempting law degree (ELD) that starts before 31 December 2021.
+- by 21 September 2021, you had completed, started or accepted an offer of a place or paid a non-refundable deposit for a qualifying law degree (QLD)/exempting law degree (ELD) that started before 31 December 2021.

 The universities you apply to will require evidence that you fall within the SRA's transitional arrangements as outlined above.